 FCC regulations which were effective Jan.
 1, 1998, mandated that 100 percent of new nonexempt programming must be closed-captioned by Jan.
 1, 2006.
 The CBS Television Network has been in full compliance with the 100 percent mandate since the mid 1990's, well ahead of the requirements of these regulations.

-FCC regulations requiring Internet closed-captioning for programs published or exhibited on television with captions will begin to phase-in on Sept.
-30, 2012 through Sept, 30, 2013.
-CBS already provides closed captions for Internet viewing of full episodes of much of the Network’s programming, including all of CBS primetime, daytime and late night programming and will be in full compliance with these regulations, as we continue to add Internet closed-captioning to full episodes of CBS News programs, CBS Sports programs and religious specials.
+CBS is also in full compliance with FCC regulations requiring Internet closed-captioning for programs published or exhibited on television with captions.
+CBS provides closed captions for Internet viewing of all full-length episodes of the Network’s programming, including all of CBS primetime, daytime and late night programming, full episodes of CBS News programs, full broadcasts of CBS Sports programs and religious specials.

 For more information on closed-captioning, call the CBS Captioning and Video Description Department at (212) 975-7917.